Middle Fork American River near American River Pump Station

 ABOUT RIVERARC

-RiverArc will convey Sacramento River water, which has surplus water more frequently than the American River, inland through a new pipeline that will carry the water to a new water treatment plant to be treated for residential and commercial use.
+RiverArc will convey Sacramento River water, which has surplus water more frequently than the American River, through an existing diversion facility equipped with a state-of-the-art fish screen.
+The water will then be transported via new pipelines to a new regional water treatment plant to be treated for residential and commercial use.

-A mix of existing and new transmission pipelines will distribute the water to most of Sacramento and West Placer counties, north of the American River.
-Along the way, RiverArc will also integrate groundwater and American River supplies that can be shared across the region.
+A combination of existing and new transmission pipelines will deliver the treated water to communities in Sacramento and West Placer counties, north of the American River.
+Along the way, RiverArc will also integrate groundwater and American River supplies, creating opportunities to share water resources across the region.

 Related Documents